Is Your Social Media Marketing Producing Results?

 To be honest, this final stage of tracking is often the one most overlooked.
 There are no easy tracking tools like Google Analytics to automate it for us.
 Instead, we have to train ourselves and staff to consistently ask the right questions to gather the date we need to prove ROI from our social media efforts.
 However, it is well worth the extra time and attention to close the loop.

 Social media marketing is a powerful tool for businesses in Anchorage and across the US.
 Part of what makes it so powerful is the tracking that is available to everyone who does it.
 The monitoring gives us the data we need to prove what is working and what isn’t.
 The information we get paints a roadmap by which we can guide our marketing to be as effective as possible.
 Without this data, we are driving blind and throwing our money away.
-If for any reason, your social media marketing is not getting the results you want, the answers are probably in the data we discussed in this blog and the one earlier this week.
+If for any reason, your social media marketing is not getting the results you want, the answers are probably in the data we discussed in this blog and my blog on the effectiveness of your social media.
 With that information, you can tweak and adjust your marketing until you are getting the clients you want from your social media marketing.